dyllandry/mini-shrewd/readme.md

 ## Development

 To begin development, first build the bevy dependencies with `cargo run`.
-This will take a while, but it a full rebuild is only necessary once.
+This will take a while, but a full rebuild is only necessary once.
 Builds after this one are fast.

 ## How to learn to do stuff